SunnysideAaron/sqlc-plugin-dev/README.md

 - Clone core repos into /code/ignore.

       make git
+      make git2
-  Will only work once but will git sqlc, plugin-sdk-go, and sqlc-gen-go repositories.
+  These will only work once. "make git" does the core repositories of sqlc, plugin-sdk-go, and sqlc-gen-go.
 This is probably the minimum to get started.
-Otherwise your IDE / AI wont be able to see all the connections and how it all works together.
+Otherwise your IDE / AI wont be able to see all the connections and how it all works together. "make git2" grabs all other known repos of sqlc plugins.
+Grab all the examples you can I say!
+You could of course clone repos one by one depending on what you want to play with.

   Any repos cloned into code/ignore wont become part of this projects code.
 - Launch container for development